 The Finance Manager will then create a Bank Deposit in QuickBooks.
 The Finance Manager will enter the Date of the deposit, select the correct Account in which the funds were deposited, and select Department of State in the Received From field.
 The Finance Manager will select the appropriate grant income account (the named grant account under the 51000 Grant income: Federal grant account).
 For example, for funds received for the DRL grant, the account will be 51007 DRL Grant 2021.
 This account is a subaccount of 51000 Grant income.
 The Finance Manager will write a concise description in the Description field that will include the time period that these funds relate to and the name of the grant.
 For example, DRL 2021 Q4 2021 payment.
 The Finance Manager will select the appropriate Payment Method and enter the Amount in the Amount field.
 For Class, the Finance Manager will select Federal Grants.
-In the Memo field, the Finance Manager will type in the date and very concise description.
-For example, 2022-06-16 DRL Grant fund received.
-The Finance Manager will then attach any relevant documents to the QuickBooks entry.
+In the Memo field, the Finance Manager will then attach any relevant documents to the QuickBooks entry.
 Relevant documents in this case will include the notification that payment was requested and any other paperwork that has been saved in the same file as that notification.